Diving and Water Activities

 There is an Iguana Farm near French Harbour, a sanctuary for these endangered island reptiles.
 Don’t miss feeding time!
 There is also a butterfly garden near West End.

 There are now a number of eco-adventures featuring zip-lines through the jungle canopy.
 With safe, professional guides you can fly through trees filled with wildlife, orchids and exhilarating views.
-We recommend South Shore Canopy Tour, just outside West Bay.
+We recommend South Shore Canopy Tours, just outside West Bay.